gpr073/todo-app/README.md

 ## Description

-A TodoList Application built using NodeJS.
+A TodoList Application built using NodeJS and ExpressJS.
 It can be used tasks todo and delete them after done.
 The Application stores the list data in a MongoDB database and uses Mongoose to connect to the database.
 EJS is used to render views and Bootstrap to make the application look good.